gopi-suvanam/scribbler/DOCS.md

 - Download as JS: Down load the code in cells as a single JavaSript file.
 ## Edit Menu
 The edit menu consists of:
-  1. Insert code cell: A blank code-type cell is inserted at the end of the current notebook
+- Insert code cell: A blank code-type cell is inserted at the end of the current notebook
-  2. Insert html cell: A blank html-type cell is inserted at the end of the current notebook
+- Insert html cell: A blank html-type cell is inserted at the end of the current notebook
+- Insert style cell: A blank html-type cell with <style> tags is inserted at the end of the current notebook

 ## URL Structure
 - The URL of Github pages deployment is https://decentralized-intelligence.com/jsnb/.
 - For downloaded file it will be file://path/index.html.
 For self hosted solutions the main link will be as per the deployment.